umaint/umaint.github.io/_posts/2019-01-05-v2ray-windows.md

 exit
 ```

-We can test the server by installing the V2RayN GUI client for V2Ray on a Windows PC.
-You will need to have noted the server address, server port, and universally unique id (UUID) from above.
+You can test the server by installing the V2RayN GUI client for V2Ray on a Windows PC.
+You will need to have made a note of the server address, server port, and universally unique id (UUID).

 Open a browser and navigate to [https://github.com/2dust/v2rayN/releases](https://github.com/2dust/v2rayN/releases).

-Download `v2rayN-Core.zip` and extract the files from it.
+Download `v2rayN-Core.zip`, and extract the files from it.

 Launch the application `v2rayN.exe`.